 - Employment levels – if the community at large is experiencing high levels of unemployment, then fewer people can afford to pay a mortgage, which reduces demand for property

 - Government policy – aspects to do with tax, depreciation and home ownership grants will work to boost or reduce demand for property, particular new property in recent years, which is where the federal government’s primary agenda has been.

-- Population growth – or household formation to be more exact as when more people moving into an area equals more demand for housing, whether it’s to buy or rent.
+- Population growth – or household formation to be more exact, as when more people moving into an area this equals more demand for housing, whether it’s to buy or rent.

 - Local Demographics – things like average incomes, average age, household structure, crime rates and employment opportunities.

 - Supply – The basic economic principle of supply and demand is a fundamental property market driver of price growth.

 - Availability of credit – property investment is a game of finance with some houses thrown in the middle, but even owner occupier demand is very much driven by the availability of finance and the cost of money, in other words interest rates.